-- 3. Service the air cleaner; refer to (page). - 4.
-Grease the traction unit; refer to Greasing the Traction Unit (page 21). - 5.
-Change the crankcase oil; refer to (page ). - 6.
-Remove the spark plugs and check the condition of each; refer to Servicing the Spark Plugs (page 24). - 7.
+- 3. Service the air cleaner; refer to Servicing the Air Cleaner. - 4.
+Grease the traction unit; refer to Greasing the Traction Unit. - 5.
+Change the crankcase oil; refer to Servicing the Engine Oil. - 6.
+Remove the spark plugs and check the condition of each; refer to Servicing the Spark Plugs. - 7.
 With the spark plugs removed from the engine, pour two tablespoons of engine oil into each spark plug hole. - 8.
 Place rags over the spark plug holes to catch any oil spray, then use the starter to crank the engine and distribute the oil inside the cylinder. - 9.
 Install the spark plugs, but do not install the wires on the spark plugs. - 10.
-Check the tire pressure; refer to Checking the Tire Pressure (page 16). - 11.
-Charge the battery; refer to Charging the Battery (page 11). - 12.
+Check the tire pressure; refer to Checking the Tire Pressure. - 11.
+Charge the battery; refer to the Setup section. - 12.
 For storage over 30 days, prepare the traction unit as follows: - A. Add a petroleum based stabilizer/conditioner to fuel in the tank.
 Follow mixing instructions from stabilizer manufacturer (1 oz. per gallon).
 Do not use an alcohol based stabilizer (ethanol or methanol).